 After the rally, the organizers led a community discussion about Islamophobia and anti-blackness in the Mississippi Room of Coffman Union.

-Here is the full video of the speakers during the rally:
+Here is the full stream of the rally:

 To help our volunteer-operated horizontally-organized non-profit media collective continue to cover events LIVE, please consider a tax-deductible donation: